kayex/sirius/README.md

 ## Setup and running
+***A cloud version of Sirius is coming soon, which will allow you to use sirius without installing anything.***

-Sirius is run as a standalone service, which means it does *not* have to be run on the same device that you are messaging from. *A cloud version of Sirius is coming soon, which will allow you to use sirius without installing anything.*
+Sirius is run as a standalone service, which means it does *not* have to be run on the same device that you are messaging from.

 Before starting the service, you need to create a `users.json` file in the same directory as the executable.
 The file should consist of a single JSON array containing OAuth tokens for the Slack accounts you wish to enable Sirius for: